signalapp/gradle-witness/README.md

-# Gradle Witness
+# Gradle Witness - Gradle 5 compatible version

 A gradle plugin that enables static verification for remote dependencies.
+This fork of gradle-witness is compatible with gradle 4 and 5.

 Build systems like gradle and maven allow one to specify dependencies for versioned artifacts.
 An Android project might list dependencies like this: